iobis/resources/content/tutorials/duckdb-part1/index.md

 # Let's do some analysis

-Ok, now that we have the basic knowledge of SQL, we can start exploring the OBIS full export.
+Ok, now that we have the basic knowledge of SQL, we can start exploring the OBIS occurrence dataset.
 As we said, **you can access it directly from AWS**, but our experience shows that for normal internet connections, it is better to have a local copy instead.
 But to help you understand how you can access it directly from AWS, we will first show queries in another dataset, [the `speciesgrids`](https://github.com/iobis/speciesgrids), which provides a gridded version of all marine data in OBIS and GBIF.

 We will start by doing a very simple query - we will get the number of records for each species in the family [Acanthuridae](https://obis.org/taxon/125515).
 Just to prove that DuckDB is very fast, we will compare the same query done with the package [`arrow`](https://arrow.apache.org/docs/r/index.html).